-Joomla is second popular CMS for a website with 6.7% of market share and growing.
+Joomla is the second popular CMS for a website with more than 4.5% of market share and growing.

-SiteGuarding is cloud-based website security scanner which also provides Joomla extension to analyze your website.
+SiteGuarding is a cloud-based website security scanner which also provides Joomla extension to analyze your website.

 In the FREE version of the extension, you get the following.